HackThisPhone/0x0A/README.md

 # 0x0A
 The 0x0A Smartphone is an open-source, open-hardware smartphone.
-Repairable, customizable, and fully yours, the 0x0A phone gives you the power.
+Repairable, customizable, and fully yours, the 0x0A phone gives the power back to you!

 ## Features: